 Every polling station has a returning ("presiding") officer appointed by the registration officer.
 The registration officer also appoints clerks to assist the returning ("presiding") officer.

 In addition to voters and polling officials, the following people are allowed to enter the polling station:

-- Accredited agents of political parties or candidates (wearing the badge) - Accredited national/international observers (wearing the badge) - Members of the media with valid press cards and VEO badge - Police officers assigned to the polling station (normally stationed at the entrance but can enter the polling station by the presiding officer)?
+- Accredited agents of political parties or candidates (wearing the badge) - Accredited national/international observers (wearing the badge) - Members of the media with valid press cards and VEO badge - Police officers assigned to the polling station (normally stationed at the entrance but can enter the polling station if requested/invited in by the Presiding Officer)